zencart/documentation/content/user/payment/paypal_express_checkout.md

     6. Click the “Request API signature” radiobutton then click “Agree & Submit” button (after agreeing to the terms).
     7. Write down the values listed next to API Username and Password
     8. Select the value listed next to Signature Hash, copy it, and save it to a file or some other location.
 This is your API Signature.
-    9. Use the values from #7 and #8 to configure the API SIGNATURE settings in the PayPal Express Checkout module in your Zen Cart® admin area.
+    9. Use the values from #7 and #8 to configure the API SIGNATURE settings in the PayPal Express Checkout module in your Zen Cart admin area.

 ## Add your own merchant account and accept credit cards without sending your customers off-site

 Get the features of an internet merchant account and payment gateway with Website Payments Pro.
-Control your checkout from start to finish by integrating PayPal Website Payments Pro with your Zen Cart™ shopping cart.
+Control your checkout from start to finish by integrating PayPal Website Payments Pro with your Zen Cart shopping cart.

 *   **Apply for Website Payments Pro**
     1.  [**Go to** ![PayPal [link]](/images/paypal.gif "PayPal [link]")](https://www.zen-cart.com//partners/paypal-pro)